Power Supplies

 13.8V 250W PC POWER SUPPLY MODIFIED SCHEMATIC CIRCUIT DIAGRAM 3

-The TL494 device contains two error amplifiers, an on-chip adjustable oscillator, a dead-time control (DTC) comparator, a pulse-steering control flip-flop, a 5-V, 5%-precision regulator, and output-control circuits.
+The TL494 device incorporates two error amplifiers, an adjustable oscillator, a dead-time control (DTC) comparator, a pulse-steering control flip-flop, a 5V regulator with 5% precision, and circuits for controlling the output.

 Features